 Productivity in industry

-Labour productivity rises faster in industry than in the overall economy
+Labour productivity falls sharply in 2020, both in industry and in the entire economy

 Flemish labour productivity higher than EU average

-The EU average is lower (67,300 euro in 2015).
-In comparison with our neighbours, the Netherlands is the only country with higher labour productivity figures (108,400 euro).
+The EU27 average is lower (66,300 euro).
+In comparison with our neighbours, the Netherlands is the only country with higher labour productivity figures (113,100 euro).

 Labour productivity: a measure of efficiency of the labour deployed.
 This shows the relationship between the gross value added and employment in a sector, or in a country or region.